systematic-magic/aop/editorials.rst

 	:samplebi:`News on:` :samplei:`<Title of the reference article> by <first author Last Name of reference article> et al. Oncotarget.
 YEAR.
 DOI`

-	- Check that "News on:"" is formatted in bold italics and colored in black.
+	- Check that "News on:" is formatted in bold italics and colored in black.

 	- Check that "Title of reference article" is followed by "by" and "first author Last Name of reference article".
-If there are more then 1 author in reference article, than first author should be followed by "et al."
+If there are more then 1 author in reference article, than first author Last Name should be followed by "et al."

 	- Check that first author (or first auhtor, et al.) is followed by "Oncotarget."